skalback/Personal-Portfolio/README.md

-# Responsive-Portfolio
+# Portfolio

-My responsive portfolio assignment.
-This was an attempt at using the Bootstrap CSS Framework to create a mobile responsive portfolio.
+My personal portfolio.
+Yo be updated as needed.